avsa242/spin-standard-library/api/sensor.temp_rh.md

 _type_ is one of: temp_rh, temperature, humidity, thermal-array

-_model_ indicates the manufacturer's model number of the display controller
+_model_ indicates the manufacturer's model number of the sensor

 _int_ indicates the type of interface supported by the driver (e.g., spi, i2c, uart)